huzheng16/ZhengHuLab/content/project/ImmuneDynamics/index.md

   focal_point = "Smart"
 +++

-We integrate multi-region omic data to decipher how immune dynamics impacts clonal evolution and selects immune-evading cancer cells in subclonal and single cell level.
+Our immune system confer a strong selective pressure on cancer cells.
+However, how cancer cells evolve to escape the immune surveillance is poorly understood.
+We integrate multi-region sequencing, single cell transcriptomics and computational models to understand how cancer cells evolve to escape our immune surveillance and how immune selection drive the evolutionary trajectories of cancer cells.